Secret Pasture and Woodland Eco Camping

 Welcome to our website.
 Our exceptionally beautiful and unique home offers Cilrath Wood Camping a certified Greener Camping site, and Cilrath Cwtch holiday accommodation in a converted old stone and timber barn.

 Cilrath Fach Farm is a Grade Two Listed traditional Pembrokeshire farmstead with uninterrupted views of the countryside and Preseli Hills.
-For the last 30 years we have had the privilege of being the ‘steward and guardian’ of its old pastures, semi-ancient woodland, rich fauna and flora and several brooks rising from springs on the farm flowing to a secluded small wildlife lake.
+For the last 30 years we have had the privilege of being the ‘steward and guardian’ of its old pastures, semi-ancient woodland, rich fauna and flora and several brooks rising from springs on the farm that flow to a secluded small wildlife lake.

 We are situated directly on the ancient Landsker border, a historical boundary marked by frontier castles, running through the county of Pembrokeshire, which divides Welsh speaking heartlands from the area known as “Little England beyond Wales”, an area linguistically and culturally English for centuries despite being far from the England-Wales border.